-Civeo's option agreements provide that, in the event of an employee's disability, retirement or death, outstanding unvested options will become fully vested and will be exercisable for a period of one year following the employee's date of termination due to disability (within the meaning of Section 22(e) (3) of the Internal Revenue Code), retirement (on or after attainment of age 65 or, with the Civeo Compensation Committee's express written consent, on or after the age of 55) or death.
+Civeo's option agreements provide that, in the event of an employee's disability, retirement or death, outstanding unvested options will become fully vested and will be exercisable for a period of one year following the employee's date of termination due to disability (within the meaning of Section 22(e)(3) of the Internal Revenue Code), retirement (on or after attainment of age 65 or, with the Civeo Compensation Committee's express written consent, on or after the age of 55) or death.
 Civeo restricted share unit, restricted stock award, phantom unit award, and deferred share agreements provide that awards would become fully vested on (i) the date a Change of Control occurs or (ii) the termination of an employee's employment due to his death or a disability that entitles the employee to receive benefits under a long term disability plan of Civeo.
 All outstanding awards would fully vest following a Change of Control where such awards are not assumed or converted following Change of Control.
 Civeo's performance share awards provide that in the event a Change of Control occurs prior to the end of a performance period, the payout percentage will be determined by the Compensation Committee as if the date of Change of Control is the last day of the performance period.
 In determining payout percentage, the performance metric to be applied will be rank, which is attained through the date of Change of Control.
 Payout of performance awards will be made following the completion of the performance period subject to the executive's continued employment through the end of the performance period.
-Should, however, the executive's employment be terminated (1) by Civeo without Cause (as defined above) or by the executive for Good Reason (as defined above) or (2) as a result of the executive is entitled to payout of the performance share awards under the terms provided within the performance share awards program.
+Should, however, the executive's employment be terminated (1) by Civeo without Cause (as defined above) or by the executive for Good Reason (as defined above) or (2) as a result of the executive's death or disability, in either case following a Change of Control (as defined above) and prior to the payout of performance share awards, the executive is entitled to payout of the performance share awards under the terms provided within the performance share award program.